History of Nairn: Edward I, Lord Paramount

 In 1207 we see the first recorded Dean of Moray, head of the Diocese of Moray by the name of Freskin with Bricius de Douglas and Andreas de Moravia as bishops below him.
-Alexander II, Williams son became ruler of Nairn after 1214 and shortly after men from the surrounding garrisons and Nairn were needed to put down a revolution of the MacHeths former holders of the title King of Moray but King Alexander II is not known to have visited Nairn with significance during his rule.
+Alexander II, William's son became ruler of Nairn after 1214 and shortly after men from the surrounding garrisons and Nairn were needed to put down a revolution of the MacHeths former holders of the title King of Moray but King Alexander II is not known to have visited Nairn with significance during his rule.
 His son King Alexander III likewise in his rule of Nairn from 6 July 1249 – 19 March 1286 is not known to visit.

 During his reign the sheriffs of Nairn were keepers of Nairn Castle.
 In 1264 Alexander de Moravia, the then sheriff, was repaid by the royal treasurer for expense incurred in plastering the hall, in placing locks on the doors of the keep, and in providing two cables for the drawbridge.
 This repayment shows a control from the king and expectation of payment for care, but day-to-day running being handled by the sheriff.

 As Margaret, daughter of Alexander III, was three years old at the time of his death all areas north of the River Forth were governed from 1286 by Alexander Comyn, Earl of Buchan and Donnchadh III, Earl of Fife but after their deaths in 1288 it is unknown who took this role.
-The servants of Edward I stopped in Nairn on the 27th of September 1290 where they left their horses en route to secure Margaret to marry Edward II of England but Margaret had died on the journey from Norway.
+The servants of Edward I stopped in Nairn on 27 September 1290 where they left their horses en route to secure Margaret to marry Edward II of England but Margaret had died on the journey from Norway.
 The same agents of Edward I returned through Nairn on 10 October where they remained for three days.